 Imagine having a job and not knowing whether you are doing well or not.

-That’s exactly how it looks like when you don’t get feedback at work.
+That’s exactly how it looks like when you don’t get any types of feedback at work.

 When no one criticizes you nor praises you won’t have a clue whether you are on the right way to achieve the expected goals.

 Managers and team leaders should focus on providing constructive feedback in order to optimize the work of their employees as well as their own efforts.

 Yet, they should always be cautious, using only accurate information when giving feedback.
 Otherwise, the report might be biased or even worse, completely false leading to damaging and unnecessary changes.